 When the dementia of her husband required more help than she could handle alone, Kathleen began looking for someone who could help lighten the load.
 Not someone who is a professional caregiver, but simply another pair of hands.
+This one of the major benefits for seniors sharing housing, being able to face health problems together.

 Using Her Network